-Example 1: Let’s say your elderly mother with dementia is usually forgetful and confused about the month but consistently recognizes familiar people.
+Example 1: Let’s say your aging mother with dementia is usually forgetful and confused about the month but consistently recognizes familiar people.
 If one day she’s much more confused than usual — not even recognizing the faces she sees every day — that’s a change in mental function.
-It could represent delirium (a sudden state of mental confusion and changes in brain function that can have many different causes) and should be brought to the attention of a medical professional.
-Urinary tract infections, for instance, often cause delirium in older people.
+It could represent delirium (a sudden state of mental confusion and changes in brain function that can have many different causes).
+It should definitely be brought to the attention of a medical professional.
+Urinary tract infections, for instance, can cause delirium in older people.

 Example 2: You’re caring for an elderly father with Parkinson’s who’s often a bit confused and unsteady.
 If he’s normally able to walk but, after a fall, he can’t, even unsteadily, that’s an important change in physical function.

-So it was with Mr. C. Although his daughter had dutifully reported to the ER doctors that her father had fallen, she didn’t emphasize that he was able to walk just fine until he fell.
+So it was with Mr. C. Although his daughter had dutifully reported to the ER doctors that her father had fallen, she hadn’t emphasized that he was able to walk just fine until he fell.
 And because Mr. C. has moderate dementia, he was unable to articulate the pain that rendered him unable to take a step.
-Fortunately, after they returned home, the daughter was worried enough to call our Geriatrics Clinic, where Mr. C. is a patient.
+Fortunately, after they returned home, the daughter was worried enough to call our Geriatrics Clinic, where Mr. C. was a patient.
 (He also has a heart condition.)

-Diagnosing the fractures allowed us to make a better plan to manage Mr. C.’s pain, so that he could keep walking a bit while his pelvis slowly healed.
-By doing this, we kept him from becoming bed-bound, which would’ve seriously decreased his quality of life, and would’ve increased his daughter’s work in caring for him.
+Diagnosing these hairline fractures allowed us to make a better plan to manage Mr. C.’s pain, so that he could keep walking a bit while his pelvis slowly healed.
+By doing this, we kept him from becoming bed-bound, which would’ve seriously decreased his quality of life and increased his daughter’s work in caring for him.